 Many People Living RV Life Are Frustrated

 I am going to write about something that is happening in many discussions in the RV Community.
-This discussion is one I have noticed in the comments of our videos, in Facebook groups and other (online) RV forums.
-The way many of us live RV Life is drastically changing and if you are not prepared to adjust the way you live RV Life, you will find yourself ready to quit all together.
+This discussion is one I have noticed in the comments of our videos, in Facebook groups, and in other (online) RV forums.
+The way many of us live RV Life is drastically changing and if you are not prepared to adjust the way you live RV Life, you will find yourself ready to quit.

 Campgrounds Are Filling Up Fast

 If you’ve not noticed it’s gotten a little harder to find campgrounds near popular destinations or on those long Holiday weekends.
 Gone are the days of camping on a whim.
 This is even true in some less popular destinations.
-For example, I have a relative who camp hosts at a city run campground in the middle of nowhere Nebraska.
-This is a first come, first serve type of campground and he’s reporting that ALL sites are taken most of ALL the time.
+For example, I have a relative who camp hosts at a city-run campground in the middle of nowhere Nebraska.
+This is a first come, first serve campground and he’s reporting that ALL sites are taken most of ALL the time.
 But ESPECIALLY on those holiday weekends or on weekends in general.
-Now this is a very obscure campground in the middle of farm town USA.
-No where near a popular destination spot.
+This is a very obscure campground in the middle of a farm town USA.
+Nowhere near a popular destination spot.